bitnami/charts/bitnami/pytorch/README.md

 The PyTorch chart supports three different ways to load your files.
 In order of priority, they are:

   1. Existing config map
-  2. Files under the `files` directory
+  2. Files under the `files` directory (including subfolders)
   3. Cloning a git repository

 This means that if you specify a config map with your files, it won't look for the `files/` directory nor the git repository.

 In order to use use an existing config map, set the `configMap=my-config-map` parameter.

 To load your files from the `files/` directory you don't have to set any option.
-Just copy your files inside and don't specify a `ConfigMap`.
+Just copy your files inside and don't specify a `ConfigMap` (on the command line, unset the default from `values.yaml` by`--set configMap=null`).

 Finally, if you want to clone a git repository you can use those parameters: